robbebluecp/pack/README.md

 1、database

 PS：This module support 3 ways to insert data to sqlserver or mysql,it supported by "pyodbc" or "pymssql" or "pymysql".
-    FOR detail you'd better see take a look at my source code.
+    FOR detail please take a look at source code.

 2、crawl